llumiverse/llumiverse/README.md

 ### Bedrock driver

-In this example we will instantiate the Bedrock driver using credentials from the Shared Credentials File (i.e. ~/.aws/credentials).
+In this example, we will instantiate the Bedrock driver using credentials from the Shared Credentials File (i.e. ~/.aws/credentials).
 Learn more on how to [setup AWS credentials in node](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials-node.html).

 ```javascript